DSuveges/GenomePlotter/README.md

 * **The sequnce of the human genome** is dowloaded from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html) (checking for the most recent version).
 * **Genome wide association signals** most recent version of the NHGRI-EBI [GWAS catalog](https://www.ebi.ac.uk/gwas/) (checking the most recent version).
 * **Gene annotation** gene coordinates are downloaded from [GENCODE](http://www.gencodegenes.org/releases/current.html) checking for the most recent version.
 * **Cyto-bands** coordinates of the G-bands and centromeres are downloaded from the [UCSC genomics database](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBand.txt.gz) (currently only the genomic coordinates of the centromeres are used.)
+(This data can optionally be accessed through the REST API of Ensembl)

 ### Step 1 - Pre-processing.